 2. Main Functions of NetCrafter

-This program is mainly draw network automatically based on Tanimoto coefficients using Gene, GO and HPO inputs.
+This program automatically generates networks based on Tanimoto coefficients using Gene, GO, and HPO inputs.

-The results can be saved as a file of PDF, JPG, and PNG format.
+The results can be saved as PDF, JPG, or PNG files.

 2.1 Running NetCrafter